retro-software/B5500-software/CUBE-Library-13/CAST-Examples/README.txt

     files on the tape:

         a.
-The first word of the first directory block appears to be a count of the number of blocks in the directory.
-This appears to be a fixed value of 3, however, and is hard-wired into the MAKCAST/DISK utility program that maintains these tapes.
+The first word of the first directory block appears to be a binary count of the number of blocks in the directory.
+This appears to be a fixed value of 3, however, and is hard-wired into the MAKCAST/DISK utility program.

         b.
 Entries in the tape directory are variable length, consisting of N+4 characters, where N is the number of characters in the library module name.

         c.
-The first character in an entry is the length in binary of the module name, followed by the characters of the name.
+The first character in an entry is the binary length of the module name.
+This length is followed immediately by the characters of the name.

         d.
 Following the name are three characters that specify a big- endian 18-bit binary number -- the 1-relative logical record